-In your role as a DSP, you work day-to-day, hour-to-hour, minute-to-minute with individuals with intellectual/ developmental disabilities.
+In your role as a DSP, you work day-to-day, hour-to-hour, minute-tominute with individuals with intellectual/ developmental disabilities.
 You see things first and are in a position to identify risks early, before an accident or injury occurs.
 You have a unique responsibility in supporting quality of life for individuals and ensuring their health and safety.

-Remember: Prevention is the Number
+Remember: Prevention is the Number isk is a normal part of our lives.
+Risk is a thing, place, or activity that may cause harm, loss or injury to an individual.
+Many situations involve a certain amount of risk; for example, deciding whether or not to bring an umbrella in the morning because if it rains, you might get wet.
+You can't do anything about the weather, but you can anticipate it and protect yourself.
+In deciding, you could watch the TV weather report, read the paper, or go on the Internet to find out weather predictions for the day.
+Based on this information, you could decide whether or not you need to carry an umbrella.
+The fact is, we already practice risk management in our own lives.

-Remember: Prevention is the Number One Priority!
+One Priority!